 A new BlackBerry smartphone has just been announced and it promises things no previous BlackBerry has had, such as 5G connectivity.
 The new phone comes from a Texas-based company called OnwardMobility (no, I hadn’t heard of it either) which has reached agreements with BlackBerry and a subsidiary of Foxconn called FIH Mobile.
+You can see it here if you have any problem with iPhones

 BlackBerry went from being an incredible success and then disappearing, only having a revival when Chinese company TCL produced a series of phones with the familiar name on it.
 TCL threw in the towel recently and it looked like the brand had gone for good.
 Now, OnwardMobility says it will released a new BlackBerry in the first half of 2021 in North America and Europe.